Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 the principalities and powers,” Paul is not introducing

-new mystical experiences that Christians must practice so they may resist the
+new mystical experiences that the disciple of Jesus must practice so he may

-Instead, he is summing up what he has written in
+Instead, he sums up what he has written to this

-the letter to this point before launching into his final salutations and
+point in the letter before he launches into his final salutations and

-instructions to the church - “FINALLY… put on the whole armor of God...”
+instructions - “FINALLY… put on the whole armor of God...”

 And in his summary, he provides us with a list of